Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Introduction

 Although various approaches have been proposed for BD-RIS optimization in different scenarios, existing works have the following limitations.
-First and most importantly, they only work for specific BD-RIS architectures (mostly for group- and fully-connected BD-RISs \cite{group_conn,PDD,twostage}).
-To date, there still lacks a universal, i.e., architecture-independent, optimization framework applicable to all BD-RIS architectures in general multiuser systems.
+First and most importantly, { all existing models for BD-RIS optimization in multiuser systems are formulated based on the scattering matrix.
+However, there is generally no clear relationship between the scattering matrix and the inherent circuit topology of BD-RISs.
+Consequently, existing models are fundamentally limited and can only handle very special BD-RIS architectures, e.g., fully-connected and group-connected BD-RIS \cite{group_conn,PDD,twostage} (Please see Remark \ref{remark1} for more detailed discussions).} To date, an architecture-independent optimization framework that can accommodate different BD-RIS circuit topologies in a unified manner is still lacking for general multiuser systems.
 Second, existing algorithms are either heuristic \cite{twostage} or time-consuming \cite{PDD}.
 In particular, very few works deal with the transmit power minimization problem, possibly due to the technical challenges arising from the coupling of BD-RIS constraints with users' quality-of-service (QoS) constraints \cite{PDD}.
 To the best of our knowledge, the only existing algorithm is \cite{PDD}, which, however, is computationally inefficient when the number of RIS elements is large.

 Motivated by the aforementioned limitations, this paper aims to develop an efficient architecture-independent framework for BD-RIS optimization, considering both sum-rate maximization and transmit power minimization problems.
 The contributions are summarized as follows.